noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 	* There were some pretty good ones in here.
 I can't wait for Jaxon to be old enough to start cringing.
 12. *Philoctetes* by Sophocles
 	* The deus ex machina ending was frankly a bit disappointing.
 Also I'm picking up that Sophocles really did not like Odysseus.
+13. *Red Storm Rising* by Tom Clancy
+    * Read one of my favorite books aloud to the baby.
+He had no idea what I was saying but liked listening to me and falling asleep to my voice.
+14. *The Revenge of The Baby-Sat* by Bill Watterson
+    * I still love Calvin and Hobbes.
+It seems to have become my go to reading material for airports and planes.
+15. *Cryptography* by William J. Buchanan
+    * Textbook for school.
+Ended up reading the entire thing because the math was presented so well.
+16. *Mastering Active Directory, 3rd Edition* by Dishan Francis
+    * Read the whole thing.
+The timing was serendipitous as shortly after reading, I had to perform some AD related recovery, maintenance, and upgrades at work and the knowledge gained from this book was invaluable.
+17. *Team Yankee: A Novel of World War III* by Harold Coyle
+    * Another of the best WWIII novels out there.
+This one is set in the world of Gen. Hackett's The Third World War but from the perspective of a cavalry company commander.
+Love how things flow, with minimal time skipping which really gives a sense to the pacing of high intensity conflict.
+In fact, most of the time jumps that occur are when the main character is sleeping.
+Nothing else like it.
+18. *The Rust Programming Language* by Steve Klabnik and Carol Nichols
+    * Great overview of the language!
+I finished it just in time to begin participating in the 2022 Advent of Code writing all my solutions in Rust.

 ## 2021
 I like many others have recently come to the realization that I no longer read books.
 I noticed this in 2019 when it was nearly October and I couldn't recall a single book that I'd read all year.
 I decided to change that in 2020 and found that it was actually somewhat difficult to get back into.
 My attention wandered and I had difficulty finding the time, it's almost like I had to re-learn how to read a book.
 I actually did read a book entitled *How to Read a Book by Mortimer Adler* in an attempt to recover this seemingly lost talent.
 My efforts that year were acceptable I suppose but 2021 is off to a great start.
 February is not yet over at the time of this writing and I've already read seven books, more than all of 2019.